Yaw-Dev/PyInstaFollow/README.md

 All you have to do now is run "Get Followers" and "Get Followees" at least once.
 After that you can run "Compare" and get a list of everyone not following you back.
 Simple as that!

+**Warning: Using any of the features that require API calls may result in rate-limits or Instagram flagging it as suspicious behavior!**

 ## Todo
 - add an option for unfollowing everyone that doesn't follow you back
 - beautify the cli